iLVL-Key/FFXI/addons/battleplan/readme.md

 This is line 2
 This is line 3
 ```

 ### Version History
+**3.0**
+- Added the ability to drag the BP box.
+This required redoing how the box text is created, hence the major version update.
+- Added the pos lock/unlock command.
+This allows you to drag the BP box, or lock it so you don't drag it by mistake.
+- Updated a lot of command formatting

 **2.5**
--Set the text to bold by default and added a command to change this setting.
+- Set the text to bold by default and added a command to change this setting.

 **2.4**
 - Added a temporary display for the BP box when using the position and font size commands when the BP box is not on screen.